Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/screen/screen.md

 ---
 ### SetVSync
-Set if the window should use VSync (May cause graphical glitch on PSP)
+Set if the window should use VSync (May cause graphical glitch on PSP).

 Parameters:
 - `useVSync`: True to enable VSync, false to disable